BoergeSt/Lagrange-Mechanics/README.md

 # Lagrange-Mechanics
-A simple Python program, which allows the automatic symbolic creation of the Lagrange equations for pendulums and similar objects.
+A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for pendulums and similar objects.
 Furthermore a numerical solver is used in order to approximate the solutions.

 ## Disclaimer
 I did this project out of curiosity and interest.
 I do not claim that any of the results are correct.
 Furthermore the numerical methods used in this program are not especially suitable for solving chaotic systems like the double pendulum.

 ## Quick Start
-We build up the System we want to model using points and connectors.
+We build up the system we want to model using points and connectors.
 For example in case of the double pendulum we first need a reference point, where we fixate the first pendulum.
 This is done using the FixPoint Class.
 ```
 Base = FixPoint()
 ```